Top 10 Terpenes Found in Cannabis Plants

 What are terpenes?

 Over 500 plant bioactives have been discovered in cannabis.
 Terpenes are a major part of that discovery.
-You may not have known it at the time, but you've almost certainly encountered terpenes at some point in your life.
+Cannabis terpenes are non-psychoactive compounds that are found not only in the cannabis plant’s variety of strains, but in many different types of plants across nature.
+You may not have known it at the time, but you’ve almost certainly encountered terpenes at some point in your life.
 Terpenes are naturally occurring phytochemical compounds found within the essential oils of cannabis and other plants we consume like tea, thyme, sage, rosemary, mint, citrus fruits, and even carrots, to name a few.

 Terpenes are aromatics that help to determine the smell that each plant will give off.
 This serves as both a defense mechanism from hungry plant-eating animals and an enticement for pollinating insects.
 In some cases, terpenes can even provide the plant with protection from germs caused by bacteria or fungus.
 In other words, terpenes are intrinsic phytochemicals that are critical for plant survival.